 The Situation

-A Montreal-based furniture company was about to break ground on a new distribution center.
+A Montreal-based furniture company was about to break ground on a new central distribution center — a single facility that would consolidate volume from six existing sites (four full DCs and two satellites).
 Their architect had recommended a specific number of dock doors, and the operations team was skeptical.
 Doors carry permanent capacity implications — once the concrete is poured they are expensive to revisit — and the team wanted a second opinion grounded in the actual behavior of their truck fleet, not rules of thumb.

 The ask looked simple on the surface: is this the right door count?
-Answering it required pulling apart what a “truck” actually is at this facility, and what growth in traffic would look like over the facility's life.
+Answering it required pulling apart what a “truck” actually is at this facility, understanding what happens when six independent truck-arrival distributions get superimposed into one dock, and how that combined demand would scale as the consolidated business grew.

 What We Built